Premier League Darts 2018 Betting: Week 8

-The draw comes next in this match at a top price of 11/2 with Black Type while BetBright have the best numbers for a Gerwyn Price victory at 6/1.
+The draw comes next in this match at a top price of 11/2 while BetBright have the best numbers for a Gerwyn Price victory at 6/1.
 In a one-off match there is potential for any market to be upset but form points towards a fifth straight Premier League win for World Champion Cross.

 Cross should come through, as should Michael Van Gerwen so there is potential for small profits at odds on prices if you want to start week eight with either or both of those bets.
 For our first tip of the night however, we’re going to look at a rather more unlikely option.

 Peter Wright came close to landing the Premier League title last year and he gained revenge on the ultimate champion by claiming a 7-5 victory over Michael Van Gerwen in 2018.
 That remains his only victory so far in a disappointing campaign but he doesn’t become a poor thrower overnight and as the outside bet against Raymond Van Barneveld, Wright carries good value at that 17/10 price.

 Mensur Suljovic has shown some promise at times and started with a high average despite losing his opening matches so we like the look of the Austrian at 7/5 to overcome the equally mixed form shown by Daryl Gurney.